cofinite/Mebby/README.md

 ## How to run

-You can try Mebby out by loading it as a floppy disk image on the [v86 emulator](https://copy.sh/v86/).
+You can try mebby out by loading it as a floppy disk image on the [v86 emulator](https://copy.sh/v86/).

 Mebby is as of yet untested on actual hardware.